 Hardware information for Raspberry Pi setups¶

-(Note: If you’re defaulting to Raspberry Pi because that’s what you’ve seen pictures or heard stories of - you should also check out the Edison-based rig page for details on a smaller, more mobile friendly option.
+(Note: If you’re defaulting to Raspberry Pi because that’s what you’ve seen pictures or heard stories of - you should also check out the Edison-based setup instructions for details on a smaller, more mobile friendly option.
 A Pi/TI stick rig is a good “at home” rig, but most people want the smallest, which is an Edision/Explorer Board rig (pictured here) that they can slip in their pocket.
 The next page has the Edison required hardware.
 The Edison/Explorer Board setup is the main community-supported setup moving forward after March 2017.)

 The Raspberry Pi (RPi) is a credit-card sized single-board computer.
 The RPi primarily uses Linux kernel based operating systems, which must be installed by the user onto a micro SD card for the RPi to work.
 The RPi currently only supports Ubuntu, Raspbian, OpenELEC, and RISC OS.
 We recommend installing either Ubuntu or Raspbian.
 Later in the docs under recommended setup, you will learn how to do a “cableless” and “headless” install of Raspbian.
 You will be able to access and control the RPi via an SSH client on Windows, Mac OS X, Linux, iOS, or Android.